 Yes, you must pre-register online to participate in the B-SIG.
-Online registration will become available in early February.
+Online registration will become available in mid May.
 There is a limit to the number of riders that we can accommodate and spaces fills up fast.
 Online registration will most likely close by late February.
 If registration is full, but you are given the option to put your name on the waitlist, you should do so.
 We often have last minute cancellations, and quite a number of those waitlisted actually do get into the program.

-Do I need to sign up for a specific speed group (16, 17 or 18)?
+Do I need to sign up for a specific speed group (15/16, 17 or 18)?

 No. In fact you can't.
-Part of the first day of the SIG will consist of having you ride 6 laps around Prospect Park, approximately 20 miles.
-We'll time you and, based upon your time, we'll assign you to a specific group.
-You'll be notified of your assignment prior to the second week.
+Prior to the first ride we will have you self-time either 6 laps in Prospect Park or 4 laps in Central Park, in each case.
+Based on your time, we'll assign you to a specific team.
+You'll be notified of your assignment prior to the second week (first ride).